 Last year we successfully delivered the first edition of our brand new online course PentaTr@ining: Fungal Infections in Paediatrics.
 Led by an expert international faculty, this exciting training programme comprises 6 in-depth modules with interactive animated cases, engaging expert lectures and thought-provoking discussion forums.
 Moreover, the learning throughout each module was consolidated with lively ‘Q&A’ webinar sessions.
 The course concluded in December 2022.

 We are also committed to tackling hepatic infection in children and to bringing this issue to the attention of clinicians, researchers and industry alike.
 An estimated 354 million people worldwide live with hepatitis B or C, and for most, testing and treatment remain beyond reach.
 However, there remain striking knowledge gaps for paediatric hepatitis, despite several millions of children living with chronic HBV and HCV worldwide.
 A significant proportion these are also living with HIV.
 In December 2022, we launched our comprehensive new online course: PentaTr@ining: Viral Hepatitis in Children.
 In line with the WHO response, our goal is to address specific knowledge gaps in order to establish best practices for the management, care and treatment of children and adolescents living with viral hepatitis.
-This training course will run until 5th May 2023.
+This exciting new PentaTr@ining course concluded on 7th May 2023.